Clinton v. Jones

 Clinton v.
-Jones, 520 U.S. 681 (1997), was a landmark United States Supreme Court case establishing that a sitting President of the United States has no immunity from civil law litigation, in federal court, for acts done before taking office and unrelated to the office.
-In particular, there is no temporary immunity and thus no delay of federal cases until the President leaves office.
+Jones, 520 U.S. 681 (1997), is a landmark United States Supreme Court case establishing that a sitting president of the United States has no immunity from civil law litigation, in federal court, for acts done before taking office and unrelated to the office.
+In particular, there is no temporary immunity and thus no delay of federal cases until the president leaves office.

 Background of the case

-On May 6, 1994, former Arkansas state employee Paula Jones filed a sexual harassment suit against U.S. President Bill Clinton and former Arkansas State Police Officer Danny Ferguson.
+On May 6, 1994, former Arkansas state employee Paula Jones filed a sexual harassment suit against U.S. president Bill Clinton and former Arkansas State Police Officer Danny Ferguson.
 She claimed that on May 8, 1991, Clinton, then Governor of Arkansas, propositioned her.
 David Brock had written, in the January 1994 issue of The American Spectator, that an Arkansas state employee named "Paula" had offered to be Clinton's mistress.
 According to the story, Ferguson had escorted Jones to Clinton's hotel room, stood guard, and overheard Jones say that she would not mind being Clinton's mistress.

 The initial suit, Jones v.
 Clinton, was filed in the U.S. District Court for the Eastern District of Arkansas.
-Jones, represented by Attorneys Joseph Cammarata and Gilbert K. Davis, sought civil damages from the President.
+Jones, represented by attorneys Joseph Cammarata and Gilbert K. Davis, sought civil damages from the President.
 Clinton's request to file a motion to dismiss the case on the grounds of presidential immunity was approved on July 21, 1994.
 On December 28, 1994, Judge Susan Webber Wright ruled that a sitting president could not be sued and deferred the case until the conclusion of his term, essentially granting him temporary immunity (although she allowed the pre-trial discovery phase of the case to proceed without delay in order to start the trial as soon as Clinton left office).

 Both parties appealed to the United States Court of Appeals for the Eighth Circuit, which ruled in favor of Jones, finding that "the President, like all other government officials, is subject to the same laws that apply to all other members of our society."

 Clinton then appealed to the U.S. Supreme Court, filing a petition for writ of certiorari.